The Enduring Passion for Ink: Artists featured

 The film follows the scholar/curator of this project into the studios of these artists where the viewer can watch as these artist's work unfold.

 The artists share in the intimacy of their studio their experience and views on ink as a medium versus other art forms, their creative expression, and the boundaries and innovation of ink art in relation to the traditional with scholar-curator Britta Erickson.

 Development

 The film is solely produced, directed, curated by scholar-curator Britta Erickson who wished to create a project of her own at the time when she turned 50.

 US-born Richard Widmer shot and edited the documentary.

-Screening

-The film has been presented at: